iamdoubz/Gitea4Windows/README.md

 ## Build info

 The softwares used to build Gitea have changes of their own from time to time.
-Where otherwise where commented or noted, building Gitea uses the following versions of software:
+Unless explicitly commented or noted, these Gitea builds use the following versions of software:

 1. Go v1.14 ([DL](https://golang.org/dl/))
 2. Gnumake v4.3 ([DL](https://github.com/mbuilov/gnumake-windows))